-Abdominoplasty Wound and Scar Care Especially For Dr Di Saia's Patients:
+General Tummy Tuck Wound and Scar Care Especially For Dr Di Saia's Patients:

 Just following surgery, you will have steri-strips (tapes glued to the skin) on part of your wound and xeroform (a yellow gauze) over sensitive parts (such as the belly button.)
 Leave the steri-strips in place.
 You may change the dry gauze over them to keep it clean (as needed).
 The yellow gauze may be left in place and moistened with Neosporin twice a day to keep it just moist.
 The drains will require a gauze cover to keep them from rubbing against the garment.
-Drain bulbs should be drained several times a day noting how much fluid has accumlated.
+Drain bulbs should be drained several times a day noting how much fluid has accumulated.
 Record drainage times/totals per bulb and bring this information to your follow-up appointments.
 This helps the doctor figure when you no longer need your drains.
 Keep the bulbs in the compressed position.

 Showering is OK but get help the first few times.
 You may want to wait until your pain pump has been removed.
 Only shower when you are steady on your feet.
-Be careful not to inadvertantly remove your drains or the pump.
-Place the xeroform on the counter top and moisten it with Neosporoin when you replace it after patting your skin dry.
+Be careful not to inadvertently remove your drains or the pump.
+Place the xeroform on the counter top and moisten it with Neosporin when you replace it after patting your skin dry.
 The xeroform can be re-used until it gets dry or dirty.
 The steri-strips may still be moist after patting them with a towel.
 A hair dryer can be used to dry them better before replacing the binder and clothing.

 Over the first few weeks Dr Di Saia will change your steri-strips and strip your drains to make sure they are working.
 The xeroform will be discontinued when no longer needed.
 He will remove the drains and pain pump when the time is right.
 You will see him twice a week for the first few weeks.

 After you no longer have scabs on your wounds, you may start placing sun screen (SPF 15 or greater) below your clothing to keep the scars covered.
 Wear your garment to help support the healing and control swelling for at least the first 4 weeks.
-If you wish at 5-6 weeks after wound closure, you may start using Mederma or other silicone sheeting a few times a day.
+If you wish at 5-6 weeks after wound closure, you may start using Mederma or other silicone sheeting product a few times a day.
 Scar massage may help the scars heal with the most forgiving scarring.
 These generic instructions will be altered as needed when the doctor sees you in post-operative care.

 "How long is recovery after surgery?"This varies with the size of your procedure as well as your individual pain tolerance and the activity to which you are trying to return.
 Most patients are back to light activity within a week.
 This would be walking and lifting light objects like a phone book.
 Heavy activity like weight lifting is best postponed for at least 6-8 weeks.